lukegarcia/final-project/README.md

 ## 🤖 Data Science
 *(To be completed by Selin & Liwei)*

+### **Data Scientist 1 – Selin **
+Run 06_DataScience.ipynb

+#### 🔹 1.
+Exploratory Data Analysis (EDA)
+- Performed exploratory data analysis on the gold dataset (skewness,distribution, missing values, duplicated rows, outliers, correlation matrix, visualisations between different variables.
+- Log transformation of heavily skewed variables

+#### 🔹 2.
+Feature engineering
+- Two sets of variables for two models (basic and complex).
+- split the date column into day, month and year to make data more meaningful
+- converted the county column to category from integer
+- In addition to basic data, aggregated data from Liwei (county and date) to include more complex variables such as avg_radiation_l, Has_business, n_product_types,total_energy_production.

+#### 🔹 3.
+Model training with XGBoost
+- splitting data into training and test
+- training and tetsing with XGBoost

+#### 🔹 4.
+Model Evaluation and experiment tracking
+- Model maintenance with MLflow.
+- Plot Actual vs Prediction values
+- RMSE, R2, MAE, MAPE
+- Residual plot
+- Error distribution
+- Feature importance values from the model

 Expected content for this section:

 - Exploratory Data Analysis (EDA)